Henry Capehart

 Henry Capehart (March 18, 1825 – April 15, 1895) was a surgeon and officer in the U.S. Cavalry during the American Civil War.
-He received the Medal of Honor for saving the life of a drowning soldier while under fire at Greenbrier River, West Virginia, on May 22, 1864.
+He began his military career as the original surgeon for the 1st West Virginia Cavalry Regiment, known then as the 1st Loyal Virginia Cavalry.
+The regiment consisted mostly of soldiers from Ohio.
+Most of its fighting occurred in Virginia and what is now West Virginia.
+He was promoted to colonel of the regiment with a commission date of December 23, 1863.
+Capehart received the Medal of Honor for saving the life of a drowning soldier while under fire at Greenbrier River, West Virginia, on May 22, 1864.
+He became a brigade commander, and his veteran soldiers became known as "Capehart's Fighting Brigade".

 Early life

 Born on March 18, 1825, near Johnstown, Pennsylvania, Capehart attended high school in Pittsburgh.
 He had a younger brother, Charles E. Capehart, whom he helped raise after their mother's early death.
 Upon graduating from Jefferson College (now known as Washington & Jefferson College), he moved to Waynesburg in 1847 to continue his medical education and then started a practice in Bridgeport, Ohio, after earning his license in 1849.